EricGebhart/flickr-fetcher/README.md

 Making a snapshots of the data in test-resources, and pointing the components to alternative folders or empty destinations should be done as needed.
+This will make it easier to keep the tests idempotent.

 In the case of the worker, a temporary snapshot would allow testing of a submittal of resize work for existing images.